 21 February 2013: Prof. Ernst-Ulrich Petersmann(Former Legal Advisor at the GATT and Professor at the European University Institute): The Judicial Task of Administering Justice in International Economic Adjudication (7th Otto-Riese Memorial Lecture)

 Ernst-Ulrich Petersmann, Emeritus Professor at the European University Institute and former legal adviser (since the inception of the Legal Service in 1982) at the GATT/WTO Secretariat will deliver the Otto-Riese-Memorial Lecture on occasion of the opening ceremony of the Spring Semester of our LLM Programme.

 20 September 2012: Thomas R. Graham (Member of the WTO Appellate Body) (6th Otto-Riese Memorial Lecture)

 Thomas R. Graham has been associated in different capacities with the modern GATT/WTO multilateral trading system since its creation.
 Since December 2011 a Member of the WTO Appellate Body, he looks back at a distinguished career in Government, International Organizations and Private Practice.
 After graduating from Harvard Law School, he started his professional life in Geneva as a legal counsellor for the United Nations, worked later as Deputy General Counsel for the U.S. Trade Representative in Washington D.C. and then joined private practice.
 Before being elevated to the Appellate Body, Thomas Graham was Senior Counsel for King & Spalding, chairing its International Trade Group.
 Otto Riese (1894-1977) was a professor and Dean at the University of Lausanne Law School who became the first German judge at the European Court of Justice.

-23 February 2012: Dr. Frieder Roessler, Executive Director, Advisory Centre on WTO Law (ACWL) (5th Otto-Riese Memorial Lecture)
+23 February 2012: Dr. Frieder Roessler (Executive Director, Advisory Centre on WTO Law - ACWL, Geneva) (5th Otto-Riese Memorial Lecture)